 - physical therapist

-Once MR/ID has been diagnosed, the family, school, and primary care physician will use the results of these tests and evaluations to develop a treatment and education plan.
+You, your child’s school, and your doctor will use the results of these tests and evaluations to develop a treatment and education plan for your child.

-Parents with intellectually disabled infants and toddlers will get a family service plan that describes their child’s needs.
-The plan will also detail the services the child will need to help him or her with normal development.
-Family needs are also addressed in the plan.
+You will get a family service plan that describes your child’s needs.
+The plan will also detail the services that your child will need to help them with normal development.
+Your family needs will also be addressed in the plan.